aeonSolutions/AeonLabs-Solder-Reflow-Plate-PCB/README.md

  *FlatCAM settings*
   - Feed Rate: 0.3-0.5
-  - Depth pass: 1.1 mm (unless your setup your CNC with Z-height correction; for a 8mm thick aluminium plate)
+  - Depth pass: 1.1 mm or 0.04331 inch (unless your setup your CNC with Z-height correction; for a 8mm thick aluminium plate)
   - Tool: 2mm or 0.07874 inch
   - pass overlap: 0.0